 Boundary Conditions

-Boundary conditions help to add a closure to the problem in hand by defining how a system interacts with the environment.
+Boundary conditions help to add closure to the problem in hand by defining how a system interacts with the environment.
 Check out this detailed list of available boundary conditions and how they can be applied to the domain boundaries.

 Important